Can you find the coverage of the sale? Neither can the rest of us.

 to what he says’

-Hoover, who hosts “Firing Line,” the public broadcasting program made famous by William F. Buckley, is a rare case.
+Hoover, who hosts “Firing Line,” the public broadcasting program made famous by William F. Buckley, is a rarer case.
 For most people, membership in a political party is a chosen thing.
 For Hoover it is more of a genetic defect.
 She does not sound like a Republican of our time.
 She despises Trump, supports the right to abortion, and thinks her party just now is a mess.
-She is openly in favor of LGBTQIA+ rights, which is a good thing given that an acronym that long might collapse under its own weight.
+She is openly in favor of gay rights.
 Simply put: she’s a libertarian and, as a Republican in the Age of Trump, audaciously heads up something called The American Unity Fund.
 I have no idea what it is but put the word “unity” in your name and it’s going to unnerve today’s Republican.
-If they wanted unity, they wouldn’t have seceded from reality.
+If they wanted unity they wouldn’t have seceded from reality.
 It would be fair to surmise that her Republicanism is rooted in the free-market, tory conservatism of her ancestor.
 That is to say, she is fine with government helping the needy so long as they find a way to stop needing.
-And then she’d help them anyway.The evening’s questions dwelt deeply on the Iran War and what Trump thought he was doing by attacking it."There is no way of knowing what he is doing in Iran by listening to what he says,” Hoover remarked.
+And if they didn't she'd help them anyway.The evening’s questions dwelt deeply on the Iran War and what Trump thought he was doing by attacking it."There is no way of knowing what he is doing in Iran by listening to what he says,” Hoover remarked.
 It was the key to understanding Trump.
 To grasp his meaning and fathom his actions demands an animal level of thinking.
 He’s a walking impulse guided in his journey by the likes of Stephen Miller and Pete Hegseth and Pam Bondi.
 He’s that kid from the Twilight Zone episode who was possessed of psychic powers so dangerous that people toadied and manipulated in the most debasing ways.
 If not handled properly, he will lash out and wish you into the cornfield.
 Otherwise, keep him pacified, bend to his every impulse and marvel at the majesty he exerts over the American electorate.
 To listen to what Trump says is meaningless, because he’ll say something new every time.
-That’s why Hegseth succeeds with Trump: he’s a rolling frat party who plays well with the manly men who follow Trump wherever he goes, including in a direction opposite their own desires.Referring to one of Hegseth’s many testosterone-filled quotes, Palmieri assured the audience, “We’re so much better than this,” to which I reply, “she simply hasn’t met enough of us.”
+That’s why Hegseth succeeds with Trump: he’s a a high school football captain who plays well with the manly men who follow Trump wherever he goes, including in a direction opposite their own desires.
+Referring to one of Hegseth’s many testosterone-filled quotes, Palmieri assured the audience, “We’re so much better than this,” to which I reply that she simply hasn’t met enough of us.
 She’s the VIP in the room, but the event banned purses and guests were wanded for weapons on their way in.
-We’re all suspect and we ought to be.Americans are experts at turning an inability to decide into a marketable virtue.
-“That’s the number that count,” Palmieri noted when poll numbers showed Trump losing their approval.
-The dilemma, and they pointed this out, was that deeply committed zealots turn out to nominate ideologically extreme candidates, then they fight it out for the middle ground – the undecideds.
-Handing the keys to the kingdom to voters who don’t quite know what they believe is how you end up with a government more fit for Gomorrah than the District of Columbia.The forum is held in the campus’s old chapel and the woman behind me provided the evangelical fervor, all but shouting out “preach!” as the room reached a consensus that Trump has done a hippopotamus stomp across American values.
+We’re all suspect and we ought to be.
+We're not better than Hegseth because we put him there.The forum is held in the campus’s old chapel and the woman behind me provided the evangelical fervor to go with the bench seating, all but shouting out “preach!” as the room reached a consensus on Trump's feckless evil.
 Given their level of refinement and social orbit, I am not confident Hoover and Palmieri are reading the electorate or the Democratic Party correctly.
 Donald Trump became president because Americans have become base and greedy.
-Someone who’ll blame immigrants and minorities for their problems is a stiff draft of rum to those of us buried under the avalanche of our failures.
+Someone who’ll blame immigrants and minorities for their problems is a life-giving draft of rum to those of us buried under the avalanche of our failures.
 These include people who belonged to the Democratic Party when I was growing up.
 They felt cheated in life, abhorred abortion, attended church and loved guns better than they did minorities.
 These people have not gone away.
-The Democrats stopped putting up with them, starting around 1972.
-They became the Reagan Republicans and their children became MAGA followers.
-It is a horrible thing to say, but the Democrats need their votes and they won’t get them with their current message, even though it is one grounded in morality and idealism.The speakers seem to have more faith in the American public than I do.
-Partly, it is because the ascendency of the Executive to something more than a coequal branch of government has been in play since Andrew Jackson and picked up steam when members of Congress began to value their sinecures more than their obligations.
+The Democrats stopped listening to them, starting around 1972.
+They became the Reagan Republicans and many of their children became MAGA followers.
+It is a horrible thing to say, but the Democrats need their votes and they won’t get them with their current message, even though it is one grounded in morality and idealism.Hoover and Palmieri have more faith in the American public than I do.
+Partly, it is because the ascendency of the Executive to something more than a coequal branch of government has been in play since Andrew Jackson, and picked up steam when members of Congress began to value their sinecures more than their paying obligations.
 A career-ending vote can be a great capstone to a life well-lived.
 No political consultant will ever tell that to a paying client.
 The other reason for the misunderstanding of the electorate by the political class is that they came to know politics through its institutions and were educated in pluralist values and were taught that’s reality.
-They are what we used to call school-smart and real-life stupid.
-The Democrats will get into heaven, but at this rate, not the White House.They Knew
+Trump's opponents are what we used to call school-smart and real-life stupid.
+The Democrats will get into heaven, but at this rate, not the White House.

 For the past 13 days, Donald Trump has done a clumsy two-step around an atrocity that will stain American history.
 In the opening salvos of an unsanctioned attack on Iran, an American cruise missile struck a girls school in that country’s south, killing more than 170 people, most of them children.
 U.S. responsibility for these deaths was hard to doubt.
 Certainly, our own side had to have known almost from the moment the missile struck.These are weapons fired with precision.
-Cruise missiles aren’t just pointed; they ate programmed.
+Cruise missiles aren’t just pointed; they are programmed.
 Our side knew the coordinates of every shot.
 They simply did not know what stood on that ground.
 It was apparent from the very start that this was not the misfiring of an Iranian missile if only because these places were hit first and by surprise.
 The Iranians appear to have gotten nothing into the air from that spot.
 It was ours and the administration had to have known it well before Trump and company tried to deflect and, in the case of the habitual liar at the top, made up implausible stories about the Iranians blowing up their own children.
 The mullahs in charge of Iran are wicked men, capable of horrible things and then lying about them.
 Somehow, we have outdone those monsters.It has been painful to witness the denials and evasions by Trump and his handlers.
 The president lied about Iran having cruise missiles, going so far as to say they got them from us.
 It’s enough to make a cat laugh.
 The only cruise missiles Iran ever received from the United States were delivered by air and detonated upon arrival.
 Pete Hegseth piously said the only side that targets civilians is Iran.
 Defending his own ineptitude will not raise the dead.
 Also, has the Secretary of Defense not heard about Hiroshima?
 Karoline Leavitt complained that The New York Times was harassing the administration with questions about the attack.
-The spokeswoman for the vain and ridiculous men whose ineptitude killed more than 100 schoolgirls complained that her boss was being harassed by the very questions that halted a coverup so insulting to common decency as to short-circuit the dialogue about this indefensible war.Lists
+The spokeswoman for the vain and ridiculous men whose ineptitude killed more than 100 schoolgirls complained that her boss was being harassed by the very questions that halted a coverup so insulting to common decency as to short-circuit the dialogue about this indefensible war.

-perhaps They were planning To Hit back first all along
+Perhaps they were planning To hit back first all along

 I do not wish to sound like a cynic, but it is hard to avoid such a thing when discussing Donald Trump.
 He is so cynical that one cannot examine him without at least learning the same language.
 So, it was easy to doubt his announcement that other excuses had passed their expiration date, and that it is now his position that the U.S. and Israel started bombing because they thought Iran was going to strike first.
 This challenges even the most naïve among us to accept such a premise.
 There are several reasons and I shall offer them up.